-During 20201we will continue our campaign to recruit 1000 volunteers donating £10 a month under the Banner of "R U 1 in a 1000".
-We have set a target of an increase of 20 subscribers which would generate an income stream of up to £2400
+At the end of 2021we brought our campaign "R U 1 in a 1000" to an end.
+2022 will see a rebranding of the campaign by introducing "Friends of The Mission to Seafarers Scotland" We have set a target of an increase of 20 subscribers donating a regular £10 a month which would generate an income stream of up to £2400

-We plan a major rearranged concert in Perth Cathedral sometime in 2021 and we hope to hold 2 other smaller concerts during the year.
+We plan a major rearranged concert in Perth Cathedral sometime in 2022 and we hope to hold 2 other smaller concerts during the year.